ZA

 - Final income tax matters can require time and paperwork.

-- Asset disposals/transfers can have tax consequences depending on the facts.
+- Asset disposals or transfers can have tax consequences depending on the facts.

-Bottom line: The cost driver is complexity (property, disputes, business assets, cross-border elements) — not just “estate value”.
+Bottom line: The cost driver is complexity: property, disputes, business assets, and cross-border elements — not just estate value.

 The goal is not to win arguments — it’s to prevent asset loss and stop bad signatures.